EuracBiomedicalResearch/DigitalSpiralography/README.rst

 11. When satisfied, press ENTER.
 12. Set the patient details (left/right handedness, hand used for drawing, patient/case) and eventually comments when needed.
-13. Save the drawing.
+13. Save the drawing, which will automatically proceed to the next hand until the required spirals have been recorded (current: 6 in total).
 14. Double-check that the paper still doesn't move.
 If the paper moves, repeat the calibration procedure from step 3.
-15. Repeat from step 5 forcing the patient to use the other hand, or with a different patient.

 Recording warnings